2012-lgy/adofaimacro/README.md

   `C:\\Users\\Administrator\\Documents\\main.adofai` is **illegal**.
   `C:\Users\Administrator\Documents\main` is **illegal**.
 # Update log
+Ver 1.0.1
-Ver 1.0.1 Fixed the issue where twirl delay 2 tiles after the mid-spin.
+* Fixed the issue where twirl delay 2 tiles after the mid-spin.

+Ver 1.0.2
-Ver 1.0.2 Fixed the issue of detecting the Enter key.
+* Fixed the issue of detecting the Enter key.

+Ver 1.1.0
-Ver 1.1.0 Changed the form of the file path.
+* Changed the form of the file path.

+Ver 1.1.1
-Ver 1.1.1 Fixed the  issue where "setBPM" delaying 2 tiles after the mid-spin.
+* Fixed the  issue where "setBPM" delaying 2 tiles after the mid-spin.

+Ver 1.2.0
-Ver 1.2.0 Added "Multiplanets" of DLC in it.
+* Added "Multiplanets" of DLC in it.

+Ver 1.2.1
-Ver 1.2.1 Fixed "Hold".
+* Fixed "Hold".

+Ver 1.2.2
-Ver 1.2.2 Fixed the issue where "multiplanet" would be disabled after mid-spin rotation.
+* Fixed the issue where "multiplanet" would be disabled after mid-spin rotation.

+Ver 1.2.3
-Ver 1.2.3 Fixed the issue where reading failed when the file path includes spaces.
+* Fixed the issue where reading failed when the file path includes spaces.

+Ver 1.3.0
-Ver 1.3.0 Changed preparation mechanism.
+* Changed preparation mechanism.

+Ver 1.4.0
+* Added specific information, including BPM, delta etc.